a11ydoer/texteditortesting/README.md

-# Comparision of Two Text editors
+# Comparision of Two Text Editors
 Please upload codes used for text edtiors testing and document comparison criteria.

 The goal is comparing two editors based on